 50 minutes from Graz (accessible by car and local train services) | Cost of e-bike: €34 per day

 I’ve been to South Styria before, for one of those wine-filled lunches at a Buschenschank (wine tavern) with a view to a perfectly sloping vineyard valley that looks like an oil painting of a dreamy countryside.
 This time, I wanted to return and cycle up, down and around the hills lined with perfect rows of vines that form a gorgeous trail known as the South Styrian Wine Road (Die Südsteirische Weinstraße).

-The South Styrian Wine Road is a scenic vineyard lined routes between Ehrenhausen to Leutschach, with part of it sitting on with the border to Slovenia.
+The South Styrian Wine Road is a scenic vineyard-lined route between Ehrenhausen to Leutschach, with part of it sitting on the border to Slovenia.
 You pass endless swaths of vineyards and their perched hilltop wineries with a proud display of product, fields of immaculate green and patchwork alpine meadows, villages and historical towns as it winds through Platsch and Berghausen and in a loop through Gamlitz and Sulztal.

 Biking in South Styria is one of the more active day trips from Graz, and therefore somewhere you may also consider as a stopover or a multi-night destination.
 Choosing to stay overnight to savour more of our surroundings, we checked in at Weingut Dreisiebner Stammhaus in Gamlitz, got our e-bikes and set out on the six-hour-long signposted cycle route through the Styrian Wine Country.
-Such exploration is encouraged here, with e-bike reservation easily made at the Tourism office in Leutschach on a day-rate basis.
+Such exploration is encouraged here, with e-bike reservations easily made at the Tourism office in Leutschach on a day-rate basis.

 We basked in crisp sunlight and flew through the breeze as we picked up speed, winding around pristine nature, passing through historical old towns and rewarding ourselves for our leisurely efforts with the natural produce – delicious, award-winning local wines.